mhellnerdev/ribbitx-cli/README.md

 ## Installing Package as an executable script
 - This can be installed as an executable script via pip.
 This allows for the simple running of command "ribbitx" to invoke from the command line.
-- To install, run the following command from the root of the project folder and it will make use of the setup.py file to install as a executable script.
+- To install, run the following command from the root of the project folder and it will make use of the setup.py file to install as an executable script.
 ```
 pip install .
 ```